cniel-ud/cniel-website/README.md

   - The automatic formatting can be changed in /css/style.css
 - For single pages, images are centered, justified, and inline by default
   - Can be changed in /layout/_default/single.html
-- The change to mobile view used across all pages is at 768px
+- The width break that changes everything to mobile is at 768px